vzhou842/victorzhou.com/content/posts/2019-02-15-why-webpack.md

 popularity: 6
 ---

-Back in early 2016, I began building a web game called [GeoArena](https://geoarena.online).
+Back in early 2016, I began building a web game called **GeoArena**.
 Looking back, **my biggest regret is not using Webpack from the beginning**.

 When I started GeoArena, I was _very_ new to web development.
 Having never heard of module bundlers before, I instead homebrewed my own approaches for serving Javascript on the web.
 This post explores the problems with those methods and explains **why you should be using** [**Webpack**](https://webpack.js.org/) **instead**.